Cross-neutralising: Probing for joint encoding of linguistic information in multilingual models: Methods

 \paragraph{Testing for information-sharing}

-Using this self-neutralising method we study how typological properties are shared, i.e. are they jointly encoded across languages in a localizable manner or rather in independent ways for each language.
-We do this by adapting the self-neutralising method to a cross-neutralising scenario in which we test whether removing a language-centroid from a language $x \in \mathrm{L}$ will also cause performance on representations from a related language $y \in \mathrm{L}$ where $y \neq x$, to deteriorate.
-Thus, we approximate typological information from one language by computing $\mathbf{\bar{u}_x}$ and subtract this from the representations of all languages in $\mathrm{L} \setminus \{x\} $, after which we test the trained classifier on the neutralised representations.
-The intuition behind this is that if these encoders were to learn language structures in independent ways, we expect only the performance for the language $x$ that corresponds to the centroid $\mathbf{\bar{u}_x}$, to deteriorate.
-However, if performance for multiple languages deteriorates instead, this indicates that information about the typological property is jointly encoded for these languages.
+To investigate how typological properties are shared, i.e. whether they are jointly encoded across languages in a localizable manner or rather in independent ways for each language, we adapt this method to a cross-neutralising scenario.
+Specifically, we approximate typological information from one language ($x$) by computing $\mathbf{\bar{u}_x}$, and subtract $\mathbf{\bar{u}_x}$ from the representations of all languages in $\mathrm{L} \setminus \{x\} $.
+We then test the trained probing classifier on the neutralised representations of each language.
+If the encoders were to represent languages and their properties in independent ways, we expect the probing performance to deteriorate only for language $x$.
+In case of joint encoding of typological properties, however, we expect to see that performance (1) also deteriorates for other languages that share the same typological feature value with $x$ and (2) remains intact for languages that do not share the same feature value with $x$.
 We refer to this method as \textit{cross-neutralising}.